Behnam-sn/Castle-Docusaurus/docs/web/apis/soap/wsdl.md

 In the year 2000,
 WSDL 1.0 was developed by IBM, Microsoft, and Ariba;
-To describe Web Services for their SOAP toolkit.
+To describe web services for their SOAP toolkit.

 It was built by combining two service description languages:

-NASSL (Network Application Service Specification Language) from IBM,
+- NASSL (Network Application Service Specification Language) from IBM
-And SDL (Service Description Language) from Microsoft.
+- And SDL (Service Description Language) from Microsoft

 ### WSDL 1.1

 WSDL 1.1, published in 2001, is the formalization of WSDL 1.0.
 No major changes were introduced between 1.0 and 1.1.

-Version 1.1 has not been endorsed by the W3C but version 2.0 is a W3C recommendation.
+Version 1.1 has not been endorsed by the W3C,
+But version 2.0 is a W3C recommendation.

 ### WSDL 1.2

-In 2003 WSDL 1.2 was a working draft at W3C, but has become WSDL 2.0.
+In 2003 WSDL 1.2 was a working draft at W3C,
+But has become WSDL 2.0.

 According to W3C:
 WSDL 1.2 is easier and more flexible for developers than the previous version.
 WSDL 1.2 attempts to remove non-interoperable features,
 And also defines the HTTP 1.1 binding better,
-By accepting binding to all the HTTP request methods (not only GET and POST as in version 1.1),
+By accepting binding to all the HTTP request methods (not only GET and POST as in version 1.1).

 The WSDL 1.2 specification offers better support for RESTful web services,
 And is much simpler to implement.